Stockflare/learn/_posts/2014-10-28-what-sort-of-investor-are-you.markdown

 * Stable Cashflows
 * Good Managers

-Growth investors do not focus on:
+Quality investors do not focus on:

 * Growth
 * Value